pelotom/purescript-d3/docsrc/README.md

-# purescript-d3 : PureScript bindings for D3
+# purescript-d3 : PureScript bindings for [D3](http://d3js.org/)

+This aims to be a thin wrapper around (eventually) the full D3 API.

 ### Development